zosconnect/sample-nodejs-clients/README.md

    * User ID
    * Description
    * Department charge code
+   * Order Quantity
-   * Quantity
+   * In-stock Quantity
    * Ship-to Address (Street, city, state, zipcode)
    * Order timestamp

 The sample first calls the API to process order for an item.
-After that, it checks for current inventory using the API to get details on the item that was ordered.
+After that, it checks for current inventory using the API to inquire details on the item that was ordered.
 And finally, the order is logged into an order history table in Db2.

 To run the `sample-2.js`, issue the following commands from a command window or Telnet session if using Node.js on z/OS:
 ```